zerolawtech/SFT-Protocol/docs/issuing-entity.rst

     Once a custodian is approved, they can be restricted with ``IssuingEntity.setInvestorRestriction``.

     .. warning:: Custodians may facilitate off-chain transfers of ownership that bypass on-chain compliance checks.
-It is imperative this approval only be given to known, trusted entities.
-If the custodian has modified their smart contract it should be auditted by the issuer or a trusted third party before approval is given.
+It is imperative this approval only be given to known, trusted entities who have deployed a verified, audited custodian contract.

 .. method:: IssuingEntity.setBeneficialOwners(bytes32 _custID, bytes32[] _id, bool _add)